janega/Localized_RAG_AI/README.md

-# Localized  RAG_AI Setup Guide
+# Localized  Localized_RAG_AI Setup Guide

-This guide walks through setting up all components of the RAG_AI system from scratch, including Redis, Ollama, and OCR dependencies.
+This guide walks through setting up all components of the Localized_RAG_AI system from scratch, including Redis, Ollama, and OCR dependencies.

 ## Quick Start with Docker Compose